Beau Lake (Maine-Quebec): Geography

-This lake is fed by the discharge of Saint Francis River (Canada–United States) (from the north) and the stream of "Coulée Creuse" (English: Creuse Casting) (from the east).
+This lake is fed by the Saint Francis River (from the north) and the stream of "Coulée Creuse" (English: Hollow Cast) (from the east).
 This lake discharges through the South by the continuity of the Saint Francis River.

-The mouth of "The Beautiful Lake" is located at the bottom of the southern tip of the lake or at the limit of Quebec and New Brunswick.
+The southern tip of the lake is very close to the tripoint of Quebec, Maine, and New Brunswick.

 Toponym

-The place name "Le Beau Lac" was formalized on December 5, 1968, at the Commission de toponymie du Québec (Quebec Geographical Names Board).
+The place name "Le Beau Lac" was formalized on December 5, 1968, by the Commission de toponymie du Québec (Quebec Geographical Names Board).